blmage/duolingo-solution-viewer/README.md

 If you encounter a bug, or if you have a suggestion regarding a new feature, don't hesitate to post a [new issue](https://github.com/blmage/duolingo-solution-viewer/issues/new)!
+\
+\
+\
+_The country flags on this page were taken from this project: https://yammadev.github.io/flag-icons/ (MIT license)._